 Will I be tested or graded at the end of the course?

-Yes, students are graded with an aim to test their new-found skills in a controlled environment.
+Yes, students are encouraged to grade to test their new-found skills out in a controlled environment.

 Will I need any equipment?

-Yes, beginners will need a gumshield (for safety) and a good set of focus pads to develop their striking ability.
+Yes, beginners will need a gumshield (for safety) and a good set of focus pads.

 What does the foundation course progress onto?

-The (SNT) foundation course is a prerequisite to Chum Kiu.
-On this course, students will continue to work towards a greater level of depth, flexibility and understanding of the Wing Chun system by learning second form concepts and single sticky hands.
+The (SNT) foundation course progresses onto the second form Chum Kiu, whereby students continue to work towards a greater level of depth, flexibility and understanding of the Wing Chun system.